StemVibrations/STEM/docs/tutorial5.rst

 Then the start time is set to 0.0 second and the end time is set to 1e-2 second.
 This is enought to perform the static initialisation of the model.
 The time step size is set to 0.001 second.
 Since the problem is linear elastic, Linear-Newton-Raphson is used as a solving strategy.
+The Newmark scheme is used for the time integration.
-Because the problem is quasi-static the time integration method is Euler-Backward.
+Because the problem is quasi-static in reality the integration method falls into Euler-Backward, but this is taken care of in STEM.
+The user can proceed with the Newmark scheme, which is convenient for the next stage that it is dynamic.
 Stresses are not initialised since the "stress_initialisation_type" is set to "NONE".
 Since the problem is linear elastic, the stiffness matrix is constant and the mass and damping matrices are constant, defining the matrices as constant will speed up the computation.
 Because